Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 Because a calibration needle is used during the hand-eye calibration process, there is typically a fixed XYZ and angular offset between the suction cup and the needle.
 Therefore, this deviation must be compensated for in this step.

 1. Place a soft gripper on the pallet and manually jog the robot arm into the grasping pose.
 Record the robot's current pose from the robot coordinate system.
 2. Move the robot arm away while keeping the soft gripper in its original position.
-Manually trigger the camera to capture an image, and obtain the algorithm generated grasping pose fron [Result log] section, which has already been transformed into the robot coordinate system.
+Manually trigger the camera to capture an image, and obtain the algorithm generated grasping pose from [Result log] tab, which has already been transformed into the robot coordinate system.
 3. Calculate the fixed offset between these two poses.
 Enter the compensation values into the "Euler Angles" and "Translation Vector" fields under "Calibration Configuration" to complete the correction.

 ![PixPin\_2026-06-03\_08-18-31](https://github.com/user-attachments/assets/c6200a9e-cc87-4300-a2f1-097ddcda90c4 )\